Football Injury Claims

-According to the BBC, around 15.3 million people played some kind of sport at least once a week in the year between April 2012 and April 2013.
-The top four sports, in order of popularity, were swimming, athletics, football and cycling.
+According to Sport England, around 16 million people over the age of 16 played some kind of sport at least once a week in the year between October 2015 and September 2016.
+The top four sports, in order of popularity, were swimming, athletics, cycling and football.

 Football and injuries

 That’s not to say that football isn’t without its downside, however.
 Every week many of the people taking exercise and enjoying themselves are unlucky enough to suffer an injury.
 In most cases these injuries are fairly minor bruises, cuts and grazes or blisters and can be treated quickly with the minimum of disruption.

 Occasionally, however, mores serious injuries can happen and when they do they can have a major impact upon the life of the person affected.
 Injuries of this kind commonly affect the joints, cartilage, tendons, bones and muscles and can result in a severe restriction of mobility which, in turn, will impact upon your ability to earn a living and pursue a social life.
 According to the NHS, the most common causes of sport injury are accidents, poor warm ups, faulty equipment, bad technique or overtraining.